RAC Limited: History

-The Royal Automobile Club was formed in 1897 by Frederick Richard Simms, which set up an "associate section" to provide members roadside assistance and motoring services.
+The Royal Automobile Club was formed in 1897 by Frederick Richard Simms, which set up an "associate section" to provide members with roadside assistance and motoring services.
 The club incorporated the associate section as R.A.C.
 Motoring Services Ltd. in 1978.
 In 1987, the organisation introduced an "Advanced Computer Aided Rescue System".

 In 1991, it established the RAC Foundation as its research arm.
 The RAC Foundation was later turned into a charity, and received a legacy from Royal Automobile Club members when R.A.C.
 Motoring Services Ltd. was sold in 1999.
 British School of Motoring (BSM) was purchased by R.A.C.
 Motoring Services Ltd. in December 1998.